ImBubbles/MyMail/scripts/postsmtp/README.md

 ## Notes

 - The recipient validation extracts the username (part before @) from the email address
-- Only emails to valid usernames in the database are accepted
+- Only emails to valid usernames (validated via backend API) are accepted
-- All accepted emails are stored in the PostgreSQL database with headers as JSON
+- All operations go through the backend API - no direct database access
-- Each mail record gets a unique UUID identifier
+- The backend API validates recipients exist before storing to prevent fraudulent emails
-- Headers are stored as JSONB allowing for efficient querying of email metadata
+- API key must be set in both postsmtp and backend environment files